socketio/socket.io-client-swift/README.md

 Constructors
 -----------
 `init(socketURL: String, opts:NSDictionary? = nil)` - Constructs a new client for the given URL. opts can be omitted (will use default values)
+`convenience init(socketURL: String, options:NSDictionary?)` - Same as above, but meant for Objective-C. See Objective-C Example.

 Options
 -------